camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-keycloak.md

 ## Values file

-The only change needed to use the existing Keycloak is to configure the following values in the Camunda Platform 8 Self-Managed Helm chart:
+The only change required to use the existing Keycloak is configuring the following values in the Camunda Platform 8 Self-Managed Helm chart:

 ```yaml
 # File: existing-keycloak-values.yaml